kktse/kktse.github.io/_posts/2020-12-06-rsx-rsx-rear-kinematic-roll-centre.markdown

 this, we ran a series of kinematic studies.

-In this article, we will be analyzing the kinematic roll-centre of the Acura RSX rear suspension in pure heave and in pure roll.
+In this article, we will be analyzing the kinematic roll-centre of the Acura RSX rear suspension in pure heave and roll.

 ## Suspension Design